 Whether you’re a semi-pro or more likely to spend your day hacking away in a blind rage, you may as well do it with a scenic backdrop.
-Fortunately for golfers who find themselves in New South Wales, exceptional play and superb scenery are just a short jaunt from the CBD.
+Fortunately for golfers who find themselves in New South Wales, an exceptional play and superb scenery are just a short jaunt from the CBD.

 The next stop on our nationwide tour to find the best 18s this side of Augusta takes us south, to ten of the best Sydney golf courses any serious swinger could have the privilege of playing.